TV Advertising Costs in the UK

 The process of buying advert slots on TV channels is handled by a media buyer.
 Toast has close links with many buyers who we use to handle our media buying process.

 TV Media Budgets

 Information from Thinkbox shows that 60% of TV advertisers spent less than £250K on their TV media buying budgets in 2017.
-Getting brands in front of huge TV audiences is no longer exclusively for the bigger brands with large budgets.
-Also advertising your company next to one of the big brands in a TV advert slot does wonders to build trust in unknown companies and is a great way to build mass appeal.
+Getting brands in front of huge TV audiences is no longer exclusively for the more prominent brands with large budgets.
+Also advertising your company next to one of the big brands in a TV advert slot helps to build trust in unknown companies and is a great way to create mass appeal.